cananda/apps/jira/README.md

 nginx configuration
 -------------------
 Replace the default nginx.conf with the one from this repository.
 Edit ssl key and certificate locations as well as the server name.
-Read here for more recommendations for further improving SSL security performance - http://nginx.org/en/docs/http/configuring_https_servers.html
+Read here for more recommendations for further improving SSL security performance - http://nginx.org/en/docs/http/configuring_https_servers.html or here https://gist.github.com/plentz/6737338

 Jira configuration
 ------------------